josejhkim/tp/docs/DeveloperGuide.md

    2c1.
 If the user enters invalid text or an unsupported format for the wedding name, WeddingHero displays an error message indicating the input is invalid.
    2c2.
 WeddingHero prompts the user to re-enter the command in the correct format.
    2c3.
 Once valid input is provided, the process resumes at step 3.

 ---

+### Use case: Wedding Overview

+**Preconditions:**
+- A wedding has been created.
+- A wedding has been set as the active wedding in WeddingHero.

+**MSS**

+1. User wants to view the wedding overview.
+2. WeddingHero retrieves the overview details of the current active wedding, including the number of tables, guests and list of guests.
+3. WeddingHero displays the wedding overview information.
+4. Use case ends.

+**Extensions:**

+2a. **No Active Wedding Set**
+    2a1.
+If no active wedding is set, WeddingHero informs the user that an active wedding must be set before viewing an overview.
+    2a2.
+WeddingHero prompts the user to set a wedding.
+    2a3.
+Once an active wedding is set, the user may reissue the wedding overview command, and the process resumes at step 2.

+---